 - Developments in the financial and capital markets may adversely affect investments of capital and premiums, or the availability of equity capital or debt.

 - Changes in legal, regulatory, tax or accounting environments in relevant countries may adversely affect (i) Lloyd’s ability to offer its products or attract capital, (ii) claims experience, (iii) financial return, or (iv) competitiveness.

 - Economic contraction or other changes in general economic conditions could adversely affect (i) the market for insurance generally or for certain products offered by Lloyd’s, or (ii) other factors relevant to Lloyd’s performance.

 - The foregoing list of factors is not comprehensive, and should be read in conjunction with other cautionary statements that are included herein or elsewhere.
 Lloyd’s undertakes no obligation to update or revise any forward-looking statement, whether as a result of new information, future developments or otherwise.

-Lloyd's is the world's leading specialist insurance market and occupies fourth place in terms of global reinsurance premium income, and is the second largest surplus lines insurer in the US.
-In 2010, 85 syndicates are underwriting insurance at Lloyd's, covering all classes of business from more than 200 countries and territories worldwide.
-Lloyd's is regulated by the Financial Services Authority
+Lloyd's is the world's leading specialist insurance market with 88 syndicates underwriting insurance, covering all classes of business from more than 200 countries and territories worldwide.
+In 2010, Lloyd’s was ranked fifth in terms of global reinsurance premium income and, as the largest insurer of surplus lines in the US.
+Lloyd's is regulated by the Financial Services Authority.